New Jersey Partnership Dissolution Lawyer

 Whatever your reasons for wanting to end your business partnership, there are numerous obligations you must fulfill to do so legally.
 Most importantly, you’ll need to review the partnership agreement you established when your company was founded.
 You will also have to review the options you have for a dissolution strategy, which might include changing the role each partner has, selling your share, or buying your partner’s share.
 If you are unable to resolve a dispute, dissolution might be your best option.

-Prior to filing any paperwork, ask yourself the following question:
+Prior to filing any paperwork to dissolve and terminate your LLC, ask yourself the following question:

 - Have I completed all of my agreed-upon business duties?

 - What is my business worth?
 What am I entitled to?